 Online Data Entry Job Scams to Watch Out For

 They’ll often swipe copy from an actual job posting and mimic every detail.

-These scammers hide behind fake email accounts, phone numbers, SKYPE IDs, Facebook accounts that seem real.
+These scammers hide behind fake email accounts, phone numbers, SKYPE IDs, and Facebook accounts that seem real.

-So how can you tell the legitimate companies from the fakes?
+So how can you tell legitimate companies from fakes?
 We have researched the data entry jobs above, but you’ll need to do your due diligence as well.

 Red Flags to Help You Spot Scams

 - Paid Training: Believe it or not, this is often a huge red flag.
 Always ask to speak with people in person who have completed the training.
 Some specialized areas (like the ones mentioned above) will have programs where you’ll earn a certificate or other training programs (such as legal transcription and medical or pharmacy transcription); however other data entry jobs do not require training.

 - Fees to Join: Asking you to pay upfront for “equipment” you’ll need to complete the work (often asking you for your banking information).

 - No Social Proof: Your inability to locate credible social proof on the company: All companies have some type of online presence.

 Researching Jobs Before You Apply